Sittard: Main sights

-Sittard has a small historic city centre with numerous architectural monuments, including several old churches (St Peter's, St Michael's, Basilica of Our Lady of the Sacred Heart), monasteries and a few half-timbered houses.
 The central market square has many restaurants and bars.
 The city has retained part of its city wall.
 On the south-eastern side of the city centre, the St Rosa chapel crowns the Kollenberg hill.
 Museum "Het Domein" is situated in a converted nineteenth century school building in the city centre.
 It focuses on contemporary art, urban history and archaeology.
 There is also a Commonwealth War Cemetery, where 239 soldiers of the Commonwealth Nations lie buried.
 Among them Dennis Donnini, the youngest to have received the Victoria Cross in World War II.

 Economy

 Sittard houses the SABIC European head office and a large DSM office; both companies having large chemical production facilities in nearby Geleen.
 The head office of the plant hire company Boels Rental is also located in Sittard.

 Education

 There are several schools for higher vocational education and training (hbo) in the city, including faculties of the Hogeschool Zuyd and Fontys Hogescholen.
 Large schools for secondary education in Sittard are 'Trevianum Scholengroep' (havo and vwo) and 'Da Capo College' (vmbo).